About Sonya Sanmateu, LCSW, CEDS

 Trained in Hatha, Restorative, Trauma-Informed, and Therapeutic Yoga

-Nearly a decade teaching yoga in residential eating disorder treatment settings at Monte Nido & Affiliates
+Practicing yoga for nearly two decades and teaching for over 15 years, including nearly a decade teaching in residential eating disorder treatment settings at Monte Nido & Affiliates.

 Get in touch